 N.B.
 I didn't win the $50 or get published on Meanjin's blog.
-But I repurposed the story for another microfiction competition run by the Australian Writers' Centre in August 2019 as We Need to Talk in 29 Words, and [proud puffing of cheeks] this was published on their blog!
+But I repurposed the story for another microfiction competition run by the Australian Writers' Centre in 2019, as We Need to Talk in 29 Words.
+And [proud puffing of cheeks] this was published on their blog!

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.

 His favourite pastimes include reading and writing, walking his dog, and watching Aussie Rules Football with his son.
 He is also a part-time dog trainer and runs classes at his local dog training club and through Robert's Responsible Dog Training.

 Robert has worked as an electrician, a computer programmer, and a sales and marketing consultant, and he is the principal copywriter at Rocher Communications.

 His book reviews and writing on dogs have appeared in newspapers and online.
 And in 2020, he published a collection of short stories, Both Sides of the Story.